Even a Monkey Can Draw Manga: Reception

-Pat King from Animefringe commends the manga for its "excellent parody of the manga industry" and its artwork that "would be right at home in classic issues of Mad Magazine".
-Johanna Draper Carlson from Comics Worth Reading comments on the "vulgar but funny" adult contents of the manga with its "nudity and various scatological gags".
-Carlo Santos commends the manga for its "rundown of every major genre, by demographic" and praises the manga above other "How-to Art" books.
+Pat King of Animefringe praised the manga as an "excellent parody of the manga industry" and noted that its artwork "would be right at home in classic issues of Mad Magazine".
+Johanna Draper Carlson of Comics Worth Reading described the adult content as "vulgar but funny", citing its "nudity and various scatological gags".
+Carlo Santos of Anime News Network commended the work for its "rundown of every major genre, by demographic" and considered it superior to other "How-to Art" books.

-Canadian cartoonist and writer Bryan Lee O'Malley described the book as a significant influence on the art style of his Scott Pilgrim graphic novel series.
+Canadian cartoonist and writer Bryan Lee O'Malley cited the book as a major influence on the art style of his Scott Pilgrim graphic novel series.